-The Non-Academic Disciplinary Process
+Non-Academic Disciplinary Process

-Upon receipt of a complaint or information regarding a student's alleged violation of the College's misconduct rules, the Vice President of Instruction or the Dean of Student Services shall investigate allegation(s) and determine if the student violated the disciplinary rules.
-The Vice President of Instruction or the Dean of Student Services will follow the process set forth below.
-In the event the student or the Vice President of Instruction or the Dean of Student Services requires an extension of time to meet a deadline set forth herein, a request for an extension of time shall be forwarded to the President with a specification of the number of days requested and an explanation of the basis for the request.
+Upon receipt of a complaint or information regarding a student's alleged violation of the college's misconduct rules, the Dean of Student Services shall investigate allegation(s) and determine if the student violated any disciplinary rules.

+The Dean of Student Services will follow the process set forth in the student handbook.
+In the event the student or the Dean of Student Services requires an extension of time to meet a deadline set forth herein, a request for an extension of time shall be forwarded to the President with a specification of the number of days requested and an explanation of the basis for the request.